STMicroelectronics/Mp1AmpSTSDK_Python/README.md

 Mp1AmpSTSDK_Python is a Python3 SDK from STMicroelectronics simplifing the virtual serial OpenAMP RpMsgs communiction between the A7 and M4 processors in the MP1 SoC.
 The SDK is meant to help and speed-up Python developpers not familiar with C OpenAMP development and Linux kernel drivers interface.
 The SDK is divided in two modules:
-- commsdk.py: simple serial protocol based on the set/get/notify paradigm, transporting ASCCI UTF-8 strings.
+- commsdk.py: simple serial protocol based on the set/get/notify paradigm, transporting ASCII UTF-8 strings.
 - py_sdbsdk.py: Shared Data Buffer sdk simplifying the large bynary data buffers exchange between A7 and M4 through OpenAMP and dedicated Linux external kernel driver
 - sdbsdk.c: is the C backend of py_sdbsdk.py representing the user side API of stm32_rpmsg_sdb.ko external kernel object.
 The compilation of sdbsdk.c file generates the libsdbsdk.so which is the User space wrapper library containing API of the above described kernel module.